nothingbout/aoc2022/README.md

 ## Advent of Code 2022

-I'm solving the challenges when I wake up instead of when they unlock, so I'm manually tracking the times from when I open the challenge to when I submit the solution.
+Tracking my solution times manually for curiosity to see how far behind I would be from the global leaderboards.
+The times are not from when the challenge unlocks, but from when I first open them.

 |  | Part 1 | Part 2 | Total |
 | - | - | - | - |